Boosting Convolution with Efficient MLP-Permutation for Volumetric Medical Image Segmentation: Related Work

-Vision Transformers have been applied in MedSeg to establish long-range dependence and capture context information.
-For example, UNETR~\cite{hatamizadeh2022unetr} leverages Transformer as the encoder to learn sequence representations, which captures the global multi-scale information.
-Due to high computational costs, many architectures have been proposed to reduce the cost.
-Peiris~\textit{et al.} introduces VT-UNet~\cite{peiris2022robust} that leverages a hierarchical vision Transformer which gradually decreases the resolution of features in Transformer layers and utilizes sub-sampled attention modules.
-Chen~\textit{et al.} proposes TransUNet~\cite{chen2021transunet} which uses CNN to efficiently extract local information and employs a Transformer to model global features.
-Tang~\textit{et.al} proposes SwinUNETR~\cite{tang2022swinunetr} that calculates the attention weight between different tokens in shifted local windows, reducing the computational cost from quadratic to linear complexity.
-However, the self-attention mechanism is still computationally expensive and relatively slow on GPUs.
+\myparagraph{Transformer-Based Networks.} Vision Transformers have been applied in MedSeg to establish long-range dependence and capture context information.
+Existing methods can be categorized into two groups: i) pure Transformers and ii) hybrid architectures that combine CNNs and Transformers.
+In the first category, CNNs in a UNet-like encoder-decoder architecture are replaced with pure Transformer blocks.
+For instance, SwinUNet~\cite{cao2021swinunet} and MissFormer~\cite{huang2022missformer} utilize Swin Transformer blocks~\cite{liu2021swin} and Enhanced Transformer blocks, respectively.
+In the second category, researchers strive to harness the benefits of both CNNs and ViT by capturing local information and long-range feature dependencies simultaneously.
+For example, UNETR~\cite{hatamizadeh2022unetr} employs Transformers as encoders to learn sequence representations, enabling the capture of global multi-scale information, while CNNs serve as decoders to enhance localization ability.
+CTO-Net~\cite{lin2023rethinking} follows the standard encoder-decoder segmentation paradigm.
+The encoder network incorporates Res2Net for capturing local semantic information, and a lightweight ViT for integrating long-range dependencies.
+To enhance the learning capacity on boundary, a boundary-guided decoder network is proposed that uses a boundary mask obtained from Sobel operators as explicit supervision.
+To address the computational costs associated with these architectures, various approaches have been proposed.
+Peiris~\textit{et al.} introduce VT-UNet~\cite{peiris2022robust}, which leverages a hierarchical vision Transformer that gradually decreases feature resolution in Transformer layers and incorporates sub-sampled attention modules.
+Chen~\textit{et al.} propose TransUNet~\cite{chen2021transunet}, which uses CNN to efficiently extract local information in shallow layers and employs a Transformer to model global features in the bottleneck layer.
+Tang~\textit{et.al} propose SwinUNETR~\cite{tang2022swinunetr} that calculates the attention weight between different tokens in shifted local windows, thereby reducing the computational cost from quadratic to linear complexity.
+However, it is worth noting that the self-attention mechanism remains computationally demanding and relatively slow when executed on GPUs~\cite{lee20233d,zhang2020feature}.